slevithan/oniguruma-to-es/README.md

 }
 ```

-The `rawOptions` property of `EmulatedRegExp` instances can be used to serialize the object.
+The `rawOptions` property of `EmulatedRegExp` instances can be used for serialization.

 #### Type `EmulatedRegExpOptions`